-AACSB routinely seeks feedback from membership on ways in which we can improve the accreditation standards.
+AACSB routinely seeks feedback from membership on ways we can improve the accreditation standards.
 The changes described below are based on feedback from peer review teams, accreditation committees, deans, and other representatives from the business education community.
-They reflect our commitment to continuous improvement in support of AACSB business accreditation.
-A summary of the key updates to the business accreditation standards in July 2018 is highlighted below.
+They reflect our commitment to continuous improvement in support of AACSB Business Accreditation.
+Key updates to the business accreditation standards made in July 2018 are summarized below.

 (2018 updates effective January 1, 2019)